 The nationwide effort to enable secure, electronic health information exchange is vibrant and rapidly growing.
 It can be hard to keep up with the acronyms and abbreviations that naturally arise as different organizations create shorthand designations for concepts and activities that are helping make health information exchange a reality.

-To that end, MiHIN offers this Acronym and Abbreviation Guide to assist in the navigation of this blossoming sector.
-This is the first iteration of this guide – if you know of more acronyms or abbreviations to include, please let us know at firstname.lastname@example.org.
+To that end, Michigan Health Information Network Shared Services offers this Acronym and Abbreviation Guide to assist in the navigation of this blossoming sector.
+If you know of more acronyms or abbreviations to include, please let us know at firstname.lastname@example.org.

 AA: Application (Acknowledgement) Accept HL7 message

 ACK: An HL7 acknowledgment message – acknowledgment information identifying the ability of a receiver to accept a message transmitted

 AE: Application Exceptions, a non-fatal error of content returned for quality remediation